fffonion/lua-resty-openssl/README.md

 Returns the provider name of `pkey`.

-This function is available since OpenSSL 3.0.
+This function is available on OpenSSL 3.0 or later.

 [Back to TOC](#table-of-contents)